open-data-fabric/open-data-fabric/open-data-fabric.md

 The block hashes are represented using [multihash](https://github.com/multiformats/multihash) and [multibase](https://github.com/multiformats/multibase) described [above](#hash-representation).

 ### Data Ingestion
-It should be made clear that it's not the goal of this document to standardize the data ingestion techniques.
-Information here is given only to illustrate *how* new data can be continuously added into the system in alignment with the properties we want to see as a result.
+It is not the goal of this document to standardize the data ingestion techniques.
+This section exists only to illustrate *how* new data can be continuously added into the system in alignment with the properties we want to see in [Root Datasets](#root-dataset).

-The process of ingestion itself plays a very limited role in the system.
-When interacting with external data we cannot make any assumptions about the guarantees that the external source provides - we cannot rely on the external data being immutable, on being highly-available, we can't even be sure the domain that hosts it will still be there the next day.
-So the ingestion step is all about getting the data into the system as fast as possible, where all its properties can be preserved.
+When interacting with data on the web we cannot make any assumptions about the guarantees the external source provides - we cannot tell if data is immutable, or if it's replicated for availability, we can't even be sure the domain that hosts it will still exist the next day.
+The ingestion step is about getting the data into the system as efficiently as possible, where all such properties can be guaranteed and made explicit by [Root Datasets](#root-dataset).

-The reason we include the ingest configuration in this document at all is that we see it as an important part of the data [Provenance](#provenance).

-#### Pull vs. Push
+#### Source Types

+##### Push Source
+In the simplest scenario a [Root Dataset](#root-dataset) is created and periodically written to, i.e. data being "pushed" into it.
+This can happen in variety of forms like exporting data from external system as a CDC stream, or IoT device reporting measurements, or recording domain events that occur in a business process.

+Push ingestion may support the following phases:
+- **Read phase** - Reads the data in some format into a structured form.
+- **Preprocess phase** (optional) - Reshapes data into another form.
+This can include renaming columns, type conversions, nesting, etc.
+- **Merge phase** - Combines the new data with the history of previously seen data.
+This can include deduplication, CDC etc.

+##### Polling Sources
-Although we aspire to reach a state where all authoritative data publishers **push** new events into the system as soon as those occur, we realize that this level of integration is hard to achieve.
-We believe that for a long time the vast majority of data will be ingested via the **pull** model, where the system periodically scans a remote data source and ingests the latest updates.
+Although we aspire to reach a state where all authoritative data publishers **push** new events into the datasets as soon as those occur, we realize that this level of integration will take time to achieve.
+We believe that for a long time the vast majority of data will be ingested via the **polling** model, where the system periodically scans a remote data source and ingests the latest updates.

-#### Ingestion Phases
-Ingestion is composed of the following phases:
+Polling ingestion may support the following phases:
 - **Fetch phase** - Obtains the data from some external source (e.g. HTTP/FTP) in its original raw form.
 - **Prepare phase** (optional) - Transforms the raw data into one of the supported formats.
 This can include extracting an archive, filtering and rearranging files, using external tools to convert between formats.
-- **Read phase** - Reads the data into a structured form.
+- **Read phase** - Reads the data in some format into a structured form.
-- **Preprocess phase** (optional) - Shapes the data into the presentable form.
+- **Preprocess phase** (optional) - Reshapes data into another form.
 This can include renaming columns, type conversions, nesting, etc.
 - **Merge phase** - Combines the new data from the source with the history of previously seen data.

 #### Merge Strategies